Dandy in the Underworld: Release

-Dandy in the Underworld was released on 11 March 1977.
+Dandy in the Underworld was released on 11 March 1977, six months before Bolan's death.
 It was launched at London's leading punk rock venue The Roxy.

 The title track was released as a single in a remixed and re-recorded version with the offending lyrics "Exalted companion of cocaine nights" being changed to "T. Rex nights".
 "Crimson Moon" was also released as a single the same year, as well as the non-album track "Celebrate Summer" in August.

 Dandy in the Underworld was remastered for CD by Edsel Records in 1994 as part of their extensive T. Rex reissue campaign.
 A number of bonus tracks were added (see below).
 A companion release, entitled Prince of Players (The Alternate Dandy in the Underworld) was released in 1998 and contained alternative versions and studio rough mixes of the main album and bonus tracks.
 A combined album digipak was released in 2002.

 An album of unreleased tracks and alternative versions of songs from the sessions that produced the album was released in 2006, titled Final Cuts.
 Most of these tracks were recorded at AIR Studios Oxford Street, with the addition of four tracks recorded at Decibel Studios in Stamford Hill in April 1977 after the release of Dandy in the Underworld.
 Seven of the twelve songs on Final Cuts were not released during Bolan's lifetime.
 It includes an alternative cut of the final T. Rex single "Celebrate Summer" as well as "Mellow Love", "Write Me A Song", "Hot George", "Shy Boy", "Foxy Boy", "Love Drunk" and "20th Century Baby".